-An independent external audit must be compiled post-completion of the project by an independent Environmental Auditor.
+An independent external audit must be compiled post-completion of the project by an independent Environmental Auditor in accordance with the applicable Environmental Regulations.

 3. WATER

 Since the Western Cape is a water scarce area explain what measures will be implemented to avoid the use of potable water during the development and operational phase and what measures will be implemented to reduce your water demand, save water and measures to reuse or recycle water.